Understanding formulas in searches

 View or edit a formula in a search

 You can always go back and view or edit a formula that has been added to a search.
-Do this by clicking the edit icon next to its name in the Columns listing.
+Do this by selecting the edit icon next to its name in the Columns listing.

 About aggregate formulas